Companion Plants for Ornamental Grasses - Diane's Flower Seeds

 Oenothera missouriensis -- Large, lemon-yellow flowers.
 Native wildflower.

-Penstemon -- Drought-tolerant, native perennial with tubular flowers.
+Penstemon -- Drought-tolerant, native perennials with tubular flowers.

-Petunia integrifolia -- Wild species look best with ornamental grasses.
+Petunia -- Wild species look best with ornamental grasses.
 Annual.

 Platycodon grandiflorus (Balloon Flower) -- Blue, white or pink flowers.